planetfederal/workshops/tutorials/lidarkml/src/index.rst

 .. image:: ./img/lidar_area.jpg
    :width: 98%

-The `data directory <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/>`_ includes all the tiles as well as a shape file that provides a spatial index of where each tile is.
+The `NOAA data directory <http://www.csc.noaa.gov/htdata/lidar1_z/geoid12a/data/1171/>`_ includes all the tiles as well as a shape file that provides a spatial index of where each tile is.

 The tile we are going to use covers both a residential and commercial area of Medford.